 MINIMALLY INVASIVE, NON-SURGICAL PROCEDURE SHRINKS UTERINE FIBROIDS

-LOS ANGELES (August 6, 2009) – Los Angeles resident Christina Simon, 39, was happily pregnant with her second child, but her joy was tempered during her third trimester.
+LOS ANGELES (Aug.
+6, 2009) – Los Angeles resident Christina Simon, 39, was happily pregnant with her second child, but her joy was tempered during her third trimester.
 An ultrasound by her obstetrician-gynecologist found that, in addition to the baby, something else was growing in her uterus: fibroid tumors, noncancerous growths of muscle and connective tissue in the uterus.
-Although Christina was concerned, the doctor assured her that she would keep an eye on the benign tumors' growth, and the pregnancy proceeded without
+Although Christina was concerned, the doctor assured her that she would keep an eye on the benign tumors' growth, and the pregnancy proceeded without incident.

 But within two years, Christina began experiencing troublesome symptoms such as menstrual periods that were uncommonly heavy, painful cramps and a frequent urge to urinate.
 She first associated her symptoms with motherhood and her age.
 "I chalked it up to having kids later in life.
 I thought I had a weak bladder but in fact, it was the fibroids, pushing down on my bladder,” she says.

 During a routine pelvic exam in 2006, Christina's doctor discovered a large fibroid and quickly ordered an ultrasound.
 "Even though the tumor was benign, it was as big as a baby's head, and I looked pregnant.
 My doctor said it was unsafe to have a mass that large," Christina recalls.